sgothel/direct_bt/README.md

 You will find a detailed overview of *Direct-BT* in the doxygen generated [C++ API doc of its *direct_bt* namespace](https://jausoft.com/projects/direct_bt/build/documentation/cpp/html/namespacedirect__bt.html#details).

+Some more elaboration on the implementation and its status
+> The host-side of HCI, L2CAP etc is usually implemented within the OS, e.g. *Linux/BlueZ* Kernel.
+> These layers communicate with the actual BT controller and the user application, acting as the middleman.
+>
+> *Direct-BT* offers packet types and handler facilities for HCI, L2CAP, ATT-PDU and GATT (as well to *Linux/BlueZ-Mngr[1]*)
+> to communicate with these universal host-side Bluetooth layers and hence to reach-out to devices.
+>
+> Currently only the master/client mode is supported to work with BT devices, as well as LE w/o *LE Secure Connections*.
+>
+> Work on *LE Secure Connections* is in progress and BREDR (non LE, or classic mode) is planned and prepared for.
+>
+> [1] *Linux/BlueZ-Mngr* is still used for adapter configuration and shall be removed to support universal platforms,
+> implementing the Bluetooth host-side protocols.

-Since *Direct-BT* is not using a 3rd party Bluetooth library but using its own implementation, they should be disabled to allow operation without any interference.
+Since *Direct-BT* is not using a 3rd party Bluetooth client library or daemon/service, they should be disabled to allow operation without any interference.
-To disable the BlueZ D-Bus userspace daemon *bluetoothd* via systemd, you may use the following commands.
+To disable the *BlueZ* D-Bus userspace daemon *bluetoothd* via systemd, you may use the following commands.

 ```